- January 20, 2017

 The Intersection of Lemon Law and Defective Product Injury Claims

 There is currently a great deal of concern over the safety aspects of new automotive technologies – especially ones like autopilot that pose a serious risk when they malfunction.
 While unproven technology can certainly be dangerous, it is important to realize that lemon laws are not necessarily designed to address that concern.
-Other principles of personal injury law come into play when there is an accident.
+Other principles of personal injury law, as understood by experienced personal injury lawyers, come into play when there is an accident.

 If an electric vehicle has problems because its lithium-ion battery is defective, and the dealership cannot fix it in a timely manner, the owner has a number of remedies under the lemon law.
 The owner can seek a refund (buyback), replacement, or cash settlement for the reduction in value.

 If that same vehicle suddenly catches fire because its battery is defective, and the owner is injured in the accident, the owner is entitled to much more than just the value of the destroyed vehicle.
-Compensation under personal injury law will include physical, emotional, and consequential damages.
+Compensation under personal injury law, often requiring the expertise of a vehicle accident lawyer, will include physical, emotional, and consequential damages.

 Lemon laws protect people from inconvenience and financial loss.
 Personal injury law compensates people who get hurt.
 When both factors are present – like when a defective next-generation vehicle causes a wreck – the victim should contact a law firm with experience handling both lemon law and personal injury cases.